7 Major Iron Rich Fruits You Should Totally Know

 According to USDA, 100 grams of watermelon has about 0.24 gm of iron.

 Not just that, watermelons are rich in vitamin C, which further increases the efficiency of non-heme iron in the body.

 Watermelon is also a good source of lycopene and beta-carotene which helps in increasing iron absorption in the body.
 Studies have seen the same phenomena though its exact mechanism is yet to be studied more.

-A 100 gms of pomegranate contains 0.3 mg of iron.
-This iron-rich fruit, pomegranate’s seeds are one of the most common recommended iron-rich fruits for fighting anemia, that is caused due to iron deficiency.
+100 gms of pomegranate contains 0.3 mg of iron.
+This iron-rich fruit, pomegranate’s seeds are one of the most common recommended iron-rich fruits for fighting anemia, which is caused due to iron deficiency.

 Not just that, pomegranate also contain vitamins, especially vitamin A, vitamin C, and vitamin E, as well as folic acid.
 Pomegranate helps in reducing the symptoms of iron deficiency.

 Recommended for you: 5 Building Steps of a Food Pyramid You Should Know

 Another iron-rich fruit in the list are raisins, which are basically dried grapes.
 A 100 gms of raisins contain about 1 mg of iron.